 Claude Code Skill

-AZIMUTH pressure-tests decisions before you commit to them.
+AZIMUTH tests your plan before you commit to it.
 Run it before you greenlight the rewrite, the hire, the launch, or the bet.

 $ npx skills add https://github.com/MrBinnacle/azimuth